efox2021/TechCamp2025/flashcards-app/README.md

 - [ ] Add a **"Mark as Learned"** button below each card
 - [ ] When tapped, it should call a function passed from the parent (e.g., `onMarkLearned`)
-- [ ] Visually indicate learned cards with a ✅ or different background color
+- [ ] Visually indicate learned cards with a ✅ or different background color (leverage your state for toggling styling)

 ---